 The reserve is named in honour of Professor W.R.
 McGregor (1894-1977), whose energetic campaign in the 1940s resulted in an end to logging of the Waipoua kauri forest and to the forest’s dedication as a sanctuary in 1952.

-The original farmland has been planted with manuka and recently kauri have been planted among the approximately 4m high manuka.
+The original farmland has been mainly planted with manuka with other species being planted amongst the manuka as it establishes.
 Other parts of the reserve are naturally regenerating bracken, manuka and small shrubs, and there is also some mature forest with kauri, rimu, kawaka, kahikatea and rata.
 There is also a large hollow kauri which escaped being logged.
 The most recent block of land has a crop of pine trees to which the previous owner retains cutting rights.

 The area has a high population of North Island brown kiwi and other birds typical of the area.
 Kauri snail are present.